arshad-yaseen/monacopilot/docs/guides/user-selectable-models.md

 app.listen(3000);
 ```

-The server maintains a map of Copilot instances configured with different providers and models, allowing for flexible model selection while keeping API keys secure on the server side.
+The server maintains a map of CompletionCopilot instances configured with different providers and models, allowing for flexible model selection while keeping API keys secure on the server side.